On this page:

 What’s the status of rabies in Maine and what is MDIFW doing about it?

 98% of rabies cases reported occur in wildlife, and death in humans is extremely rare, only one or two people die each year in the United States from rabies (CDC).
 Rabies is fatal if left untreated, but vaccines are extremely effective when medical treatment is sought soon after being exposed to an infected animal.
 It is common for an influx of rabies to occur during certain times of the year when wildlife is seeking food or shelter in populated areas, causing more human-wildlife conflict.
 Trends in the number of rabies-positive animal has been similar over the last 10 years in Maine.
 The risk of encountering an animal with rabies is still very low.
 Learn more about Maine’s surveillance of rabies.

 Maine Department of Inland Fisheries and Wildlife provides education and outreach to prevent wildlife conflicts and strives to maintain healthy wildlife populations through trapping and hunting which limits disease transmission among the population.
 Local biologists and game wardens work to encourage people to remove attractants in their yards and assists in capture, relocations and dispatching of wildlife when necessary.
 To learn more about living with wildlife, visit mefishwildlife.com/livingwithwildlife.

 What do I do if I find a bat inside my home?

-If a bat is found in a room with a (1) sleeping person, (2) young child, handicapped or intoxicated person, or (3) person has touched or been bitten by a bat, then the bat must be sent to the Health lab for rabies testing.
+If a bat is found in a room with a (1) sleeping person, (2) young child, person with a disability, or intoxicated person, or (3) person has touched or been bitten by a bat, then the bat must be sent to the Health lab for rabies testing.

 Contact Maine Warden Service for help by calling the nearest State Police Dispatch Center: